FeatherLightApp/FeatherLight-API/README.md

 * Designed with the browser and IoT in mind
 * Query paginated feed of all past transactions
 * Support for hold invoices (planned)
+* Seamlessly interact with lApps using WebLn (planned)

 #### Setup